kathylopez97/media-magic/README.md

 # media-magic

-## Horison website that describe the information of social media, and provides guidance to social media marketing.
+## Horison is website that describe the information of media and provides guidance to social media marketing.

 - My motivation was learning new CSS codes and styling each code for the Horison website.